-'Our future family, gone': Parents grieve lost embryos
+'Our future family ... gone': Parents grieve lost embryos

 "What's amazing is that it hasn't happened before," said Dr. Richard Chetkowski, a fertility specialist in San Francisco who uses the Pacific Fertility Center to freeze some of his client's embryos.
 "As far as I know it's the first time first time human embryos have been jeopardized by failure of the storage tanks.
 It's a shock to see this risk for a stage of the process we thought was risk free."

 "Sensors have to be checked," Levine said.
 "We do it daily, with another set of different checks once a week.
-Alarms have battery backups, and all are on landlines, not cell phones.
+Alarms have battery backups and all are on landlines, not cell phones.
 We have enough liquid nitrogen to last weeks.
 It's expensive but worth it to make sure we are prepared."

 Unknown fate

 Katie Miller is one of the women affected by the failure of the Pacific Fertility storage unit.
-She told CNN San Francisco affiliate KGO that she has two healthy children using embryos frozen by the facility, and was undergoing treatments for a third when the news broke.
+She told CNN San Francisco affiliate KGO that she has two healthy children using embryos frozen by the facility and was undergoing treatments for a third when the news broke.

 "It's a real shock, because you know you put such faith in the process," Miller said.
-"For some people this is perhaps their only chance at having biological children."
+"For some people, this is perhaps their only chance at having biological children."

-Pacific Fertility did not return CNN's calls but referred us to their prior statement: "The vast majority of the eggs and embryos in the lab were unaffected, and the facility is operating securely."
+Pacific Fertility did not return calls for comment but referred to their prior statement: "The vast majority of the eggs and embryos in the lab were unaffected, and the facility is operating securely."

 "I haven't told any of my patients that their embryos are damaged," Chetkowski said.
 "We don't know to what level the embryos were exposed to high temperature and how much they thawed."

 Chetkowski explained that if there was enough liquid nitrogen left in the tank, nitrogen steam or vapor could have remained.
-And while that's not as good as being submerged in liquid nitrogen at minus 196 centigrade, it's possible some tissue may still be viable after transfer to a new storage unit.
+And while that's not as good as being submerged in liquid nitrogen at minus-196 centigrade, it's possible some tissue may still be viable after transfer to a new storage unit.

 "It may turn out that some are more robust and survive and some may not," Chetkowski said.
 "And there's no way of eyeballing it.
 You don't know the state of the embryo until the patient decides to undergo in-vitro fertilization and they're thawed."